Best place to find information and services that your council provides...

-On the 30th April 2009, we declared Air Quality Management Areas (AQMAs) at two locations within the borough where the annual mean objective for Nitrogen Dioxide will not be met.
+On 30 April 2009, we declared Air Quality Management Areas (AQMAs) at two locations within the borough where the annual mean objective for nitrogen dioxide will not be met.
 This includes the M6 AQMA and the High Street AQMA.

-A further two AQMA’s were declared at Borough Road and Reflection Court at the Linkway on the 30th November 2011 as the annual mean objective for Nitrogen Dioxide is not being met.
+A further two AQMAs were declared at Borough Road and Reflection Court on the Linkway on 30 November 2011 as the annual mean objective for nitrogen dioxide is not being met.
 Current details of the locations can be found below:

 2. High Street AQMA - Part of the A49 in Newton-le-Willows and extends between the junctions with Ashton Road and Church Street.

-A further assessment for AQMA's 1 and 2 has been undertaken and can be found in the related documents section of this page.
+A further assessment for AQMAs 1 and 2 was undertaken and can be found in the 'Related Documents' section of this page.